ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

 *   Statements - A script is a series of instructions that a computer can follow one-by-one.
 Each individual instruction or step is known as a statement.
 Statements should end with a semicolon.
     -   Statements are instructions and each one starts on a new line and ends with a semicolon.
 The semicolon tells that JS interpreter when a step is over, indicating it should move on to the next step.
     -   Some statements are surrounded by curly braces and are known as code blocks, the curly brace does not end with a semicolon.
+*   Comments - You should write comments to explain what your code does.
+They help make your code easier to read and understand.
+This can help you and others who read your code.
+    -   Multi-line comments
+        *   To write a comment that stretches over more than one line, you use a multi-line comment starting with /* and ending with */.
+Anything between these characters is not processed by the JS interpreter.
+They are used by the author as descriptions of how the script works or to prevent section of the script from running during testing.
+    -   Single-line comments
+        *   In a single-line comment, anything that follows // on that line will not be processed by the JS interpreter.
+These should be short descriptions of what the code is doing.